The Relationship Between Addiction And Emergency Responders

 Rates of binge drinking and heavy alcohol consumption are higher among firefighters than the general population.
 Similar to police officers, there are multiple social factors contributing to the high rates of hazardous alcohol consumption among firefighters, including acts of camaraderie, peer support, and “fire-station culture.”
 A number of firefighters additionally report using alcohol as a means of managing the stress of emergency calls and for “winding down.”
 Aside from seeking support from friends and family, alcohol use was reported as the second leading coping strategy of firefighters in a 2017 survey.

 Paramedics and EMTs are emergency medical service technicians that are dispatched to the scene of an emergency, which can include traumatic incidents such as car accidents, fires, personal injuries, and shootings or stabbings.
-In addition to serving 24-hour shifts, EMTs are responsible for life and death decisions regarding their patients such as drug dosages and methods of treatment.
-These professionals face a number of occupational hazards while on the job and, like police officers and firefighters, are also at greater risk of developing mental stress-related disorders than the general population.
+In addition to serving 24-hour shifts, EMTs are responsible for life-and-death decisions regarding their patients.
+These professionals face a number of occupational hazards and, like police officers and firefighters, are also at greater risk of developing mental stress-related disorders than the general population.
 According to SAMHSA, 36% of EMS workers suffer from depression, 72% of EMTs suffer from sleep deprivation, and more than 20% of EMTs suffer from PTSD; all of which puts them at an increased risk of substance abuse.

 Drug abuse is much higher among paramedics and EMTs compared to other emergency responder professions.
-The limited research has not yet come to conclusions as to why, but it is believed to be a combination of factors including easy access to potent and addictive prescription medications and high stress exposure levels.
-The stress and trauma that this industry incurs drives many professionals towards substance abuse as an effort to cope with the severe psychological strain they encounter on a daily basis.
+The limited research has not yet revealed why, but it is believed to be a combination of factors including easy access to potent and addictive prescription medications and high stress exposure levels.
+The stress and trauma that this industry incurs drives many professionals towards substance abuse in an effort to cope with the severe psychological strain they encounter on a daily basis.